bradenneufeld/rss-bridge-app/DESCRIPTION.md

-This app packages RSS-Bridge Version <upstream>2022-01-20</upstream>.
+## Abut

-## The RSS feed for websites missing it
+The RSS feed for websites missing it.

 RSS-Bridge is a PHP project capable of generating RSS and Atom feeds for websites that don't have one.
 It can be used on webservers or as a stand-alone application in CLI mode.